JOJ0/discodos/README.md

 ### Linux / MacOS

-Clone the github repo to your homedirectory
+Clone the github repo

+Jump to your homedirectory, clone the repo and double check if the directory discodos has been created.

 ```
-cd $HOME
+cd
 git clone https://github.com/JOJ0/discodos.git
 ls -l discodos
 ```

 Create and activate a virtual Python environment!
+The environment will be saved inside a hidden subfolder of your homedirectory called .venvs/

 ```
-python3 -m venv $HOME/.venvs/discodos
+python3 -m venv ~/.venvs/discodos
-source $HOME/.venvs/discodos/bin/activate
+source ~/.venvs/discodos/bin/activate
 ```

-Double check if your environment is active and you are using the pip binary installed inside your venvs directory.
+Double check if your environment is active and you are using the pip binary installed inside your ~/.venvs/discodos/ directory.

 `pip --version`